Skip to main content

 Testing and troubleshooting

-The first variant created will be used as the default for the agent.
-If this variant is deleted, the next variant in the list will automatically become the new default.
-At present, there is no UI-based option to manually set a specific variant as the default.
+The first variant created is used as the default for the agent.
+If this variant is deleted, the next variant in the list automatically becomes the new default.
+To control which variant is active, use conv.set_variant() in your start function.

 Real-life use case